simplefoc/Arduino-FOC/README.md

 - Simple usage and scalability (Arduino) and demistify FOC control in a simple way.

-For minimal version of the code more suitable for experimenting please visit the [minimal branch](https://github.com/askuric/Arduino-FOC/tree/minimal).

 #### The closest you can get to FOC support and low cost (I was able to find) is: